NIKHIL8454/LM_System/README.md

 ## License

-This project currently has developed for MP Online Project.
+This project currently has developed for MP Online Internship Project.